Charter of the French Language: Influence abroad

 The 2001 report of the Estates-General on the Situation and Future of the French Language in Quebec identified the negative perception of Quebec's language policy in the rest of Canada and the United States as a problem to solve.
 It stated:

 In Canada and abroad, the linguistic policy of Quebec is too often negatively perceived.
 The business community and the media, in particular, know it very little.
 For their part, the Americans remain opposed to legislation that appears to them to reduce individual liberties and limit the use of English.
 For them, language and culture are two separate elements, they do not see how the protection of Quebec culture also includes the protection of the French language, even though 35 American States have adopted declarations proclaiming English the official language.
 Thus, must be developed the perception that Quebec culture is a part of the North-American heritage and that it is necessary to preserve it.
 It is also important to correct the erroneous perceptions regarding the Quebec language policy and its application.

-Recommendation 147 of the report suggested the creation of an institutional television and radio campaign targeting both Quebec citizens and certain groups abroad to inform on the facts of the situation of French in North America and the language policy of Quebec.
-Recommendation 148 suggested the creation of a watchdog to correct the errors made "both in good faith and bad faith" in the media.
+Recommendation 147 of the report suggested the creation of an institutional television and radio campaign targeting both Quebec citizens and certain groups abroad to inform on the state of French in North America and the language policy of Quebec.
+Recommendation 148 suggested the creation of a watchdog to correct errors made "both in good faith and bad faith" in the media.